J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h2>Removing null bytes from generated shellcode</h2>

-We can easily see which instructions are null byte culprits by using object dump and searching for '00'.
+We can easily see which instructions are null byte culprits by using object dump (objdump) and searching for '00'.
 So having a look at the below it is clear that the problem is mostly our 'mov' commands.

 ```bash
 ┌──(kali㉿kali)-[~/pass_bind_nasm]